f0rmat1k/bemy/README.md

 ### The autotask
 Call default action depend on BEM node.
 Currently work following variants:
 1. If target is deps-file, creates described elems\mods\elemMods folder structure.
 And depend on options of `.bemy.json` also creates elems\mods\elemMods files.
 By default it's css files.
-Se `Configuring` section for more details.
+See `Configuring` section for more details.
 2. Otherwise call create task with default options (equal `-t create -f [path] -p "css"`).
 Default file types for autotask configurable at `.bemy.json`.

 #### CLI for autotask